-Other future facilities for nucleon spin structure studies are NICA (Nuclotron-based Ion Collider Facilities) at JINR in Dubna [393], and possibly an EIC in China
+Other future facilities for nucleon spin structure studies are NICA (Nuclotronbased Ion Collider Facilities) at JINR in Dubna [412], and possibly an EIC in China (EIC@HIAF).

-(EIC@HIAF).
 The NICA collider at Dubna was approved in 2008; it will provide polarized proton and deuteron beams up to $\sqrt{s} = 27$ GeV.
-These beams will allow polarized Drell-Yan studies of TMDs and direct photon production which can access $\Delta G$ .
+These beams will allow polarized Drell-Yan studies of TMDs and direct photon production which can access ΔG .
 China's HIAF (High Intensity Heavy Ion Accelerator Facility) was approved in 2015.
 EIC@HIAF, the facility relevant to nucleon spin studies, is not yet approved as of 2018.
 The EIC@HIAF collider would provide a 3 GeV polarized electron beam colliding with 15 GeV polarized protons.
-It would measure $\Delta s$ , $\overline{\Delta u} - \overline{\Delta d}$ , GPDs and TMDs over $0.01 \leq x{Bj} \leq 0.2$ with a luminosity of about $5 \times 10^{32}$ cm-2s-1.
+It would measure Δs , $\overline{\Delta u} - \overline{\Delta d}$, GPDs and TMDs over $0.01 \leq x{Bj} \leq 0.2$ with a luminosity of about 5×10^{32} cm-2s-1.
 Improvements of the polarized sources, beams, and targets are proceeding at these facilities.

-The success of the constituent quark model in the early days of QCD suggested a simple picture for the origin of the nucleon spin: it was expected to come from the quark spins, $\Delta\Sigma = 1/2$ .
-However, the first nucleon spin structure experiments, in particular EMC, showed that the nucleon spin composition is not trivial.
+The success of the constituent quark model in the early days of QCD suggested a simple picture for the origin of the nucleon spin: it was expected to come from the quark spins, $\Delta \Sigma = 1$.
+However, the first nucleon spin structure experiments, in particular EMC, showed that the nucleon spin composition is far from being trivial.
 This complexity means that spin degrees of freedom reveal interesting information on the nucleon structure and on the strong force nonperturbative mechanisms.
 The next experimental step was the verification of the Bjorken sum rule, thereby verifying that QCD is valid even when spin degrees of freedom are involved.
-The inclusive programs of SLAC, CERN and DESY also provided a mapping of the $x{Bj}$ and $Q^2$ dependences of the $g_1$ structure function, yielding knowledge on $\Delta q(x{Bi})$ and some constraints on $\Delta G$ and higher-twists.
+The inclusive programs of SLAC, CERN and DESY also provided a mapping of the x{Bj} and Q^2 dependences of the g_1 structure function, yielding knowledge on the quark polarized distributions $\Delta q(x{Bj})$ and some constraints on the gluon spin distribution ΔG and higher twists.
 The main goal of the subsequent JLab program was to study how partonic degrees of freedom merge to produce hadronic systems.
-These data have led to advances that permit analytic computations of the hadron mass spectrum with $\Lambda_s$ as the sole input.
+These data have led to advances that permit analytic computations of the hadron mass spectrum with Λ_s as the sole input.
 Such a calculation represents exciting progress toward reaching the long-sought and primary goals of strong force studies.
 The measurements and theoretical understanding discussed in this review, which has been focused on doubly-polarized inclusive observables, have provided testimony on the importance and dynamism of studies of the spin structure of the nucleon.
 The future prospects discussed here show that this research remains as dynamic as it was in the aftermath of the historical EMC measurement.

-Acknowledgments The authors thank R. S. Suffian for his useful comments on the manuscript.
+Acknowledgments The authors thank S. Širca and R. S. Sufian for their useful comments on the manuscript.
 This review is based in part upon work supported by the U.S. Department of Energy, the Office of Science, and the Office of Nuclear Physics under contract DE-AC05-06OR23177.
 This work is also supported by the Department of Energy contract DE-AC02-76SF00515.